rollbar/docs/onboarding/spring.md

+# Get started

-# Follow these three easy steps to send your first event and start using Rollbar
+Follow these three easy steps to send your first event and start using Rollbar.

 <br />